Mung beans are a great food for vegetarians — or anyone looking for a source of stable, grounded energy that is easy to digest.

-Mung beans provide stable energy, grounded energy and are easy to digest.
-They can assist in balancing the doshas and promoting sattva (a calm mind, clarity and contentment).
-Mung beans are alkalizing, high in fibre and low on the glycemic index.
-In combination with a balanced diet and exercise, regular meals made with mung beans can assist in keeping balanced weight without reducing energy levels or feeling restricted or ungrounded.
+They are alkalizing, high in fibre and low on the glycemic index.
+In combination with a balanced diet and exercise, regular meals made with mung beans can assist in keeping balanced weight, without leaving you feeling hungry or restricted.

 - 2 cups yellow mung dahl (preferably soaked overnight or for at least one hour, then rinsed thoroughly)